starcitizen-lug/knowledge-base/wiki/Performance-Tuning.md

 ## Feral GameMode

 Gamemode may help improve performance by applying OS-level performance tweaks as the game is launched.
 For most configurations, it does not seem to result in significant benefits.
-Search for `gamemode` in your Distro's repos.
+Search for `gamemode` in your package manager.
 Refer to the Gamemode [repository](https://github.com/FeralInteractive/gamemode) for configuration instructions

 Use the LUG Helper to [edit your launch script](/Tips-and-Tricks#how-to-edit-the-launch-script) and add `gamemoderun` to the beginning of your launch command.